Zheng-Bote/ESP32_libs/README.md

 install the Arduino IDE or use the web online version

+**Note that master is generally a work in progress, and you probably want to use a tagged release version.**

 ### Prerequisites

 * PC or Laptop with Windows, MacOS or Linux *_^